mpusz/wg21-papers/src/3045R5_quantities_and_units_library.md

 ### Integer overflow

-To convert a quantity in a program to different units, we need to multiply or divide by a conversion factor.
+To convert a quantity to different units, we must multiply or divide its numerical value by a conversion factor.
 Sometimes, the result is too big to fit in the type: a problem known as _overflow_.
 While any numerical type can overflow, we focus on integral types here, because they carry the most risk.
 Even the smallest floating point type in common use, `float`, has a range of $10^{38}$, while the